HikkaV/DS-ML-Courses/docs/assignment3_sup_ml.rst

 Underfitting problem
 ====================

 | Along with overfitting exists the problem of *underfitting*.
-Underfitting referes to the problem of *a bad fit to the data* often referred to as high bias, that imples that our classifier is too simple to solve our task.
+Underfitting refers to the problem of *a bad fit to the data* often referred to as high bias, that implies that our classifier is too simple to solve our task.
 In order to understand the trade off between overfitting and underfitting let's consider the chart shown below.

 .. image:: images/andrewng_comp.png
   :width: 800